South Korea: Thousands protest for and against Yoon's arrest – DW – 01/05/2025

 South Korea: Thousands protest for and against Yoon's arrestJanuary 5, 2025

-Thousands of protestors took to the snowed-in streets of South Korean capital Seoul on Sunday to rally both for and against the arrest of impeached President Yoon Suk Yeol, as the crisis-hit nation heads towards a high-stakes confrontation.
+Thousands of protesters took to the snowed-in streets of South Korean capital, Seoul, on Sunday to rally both for and against the arrest of impeached President Yoon Suk Yeol, as the crisis-hit nation heads toward a high-stakes confrontation.

 The arrest warrant for Yoon, issued due to his refusal to comply with summons for investigation, is set to expire at midnight (1500 GMT) on Monday.

-On Friday, dozens of the agency's officials and police officers attempted to arrest Yoon from his residence but were thwarted by the South Korean military and presidential security.
-An intense five-hour stand-off ended with the agency officials retreating to figure out their next step.
+On Friday, dozens of the agency's officials and police officers attempted to arrest Yoon at his residence but were thwarted by the South Korean military and presidential security.
+An intense five-hour standoff ended with the agency officials retreating to figure out their next step.

 Anti-Yoon protests